oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-cheat-sheet-for-google-ads/rule.md

 ---

 Here’s a little thing to keep in mind, as Google Ads has a limitation in characters.
-The Ads character limits are as follows:
+The Ads character limits are as follows:​

-- **Headline 1** – 30 Character Maximum
+- **​Headline 1** – 30 Character Maximum
 - **Headline 2** – 30 Character Maximum
 - **Description Line** – 90 Character Maximum
 - **Display URL** – 35 Character Maximum
-- **Final URL** – 1024 Character Maximum
+- **Final URL **– 1024 Character Maximum

 Main Key metrics to follow (depending on your strategy):